Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family II: Meta-Heuristic Methods

 \subsection{Overcoming the Computational Limitations}

-As established in \ref{sec:limitations}, while deterministic models and Dynamic Programming (DP) offer mathematical certainty, their exponential computational cost renders them functionally obsolete for live, dynamic logistics networks.
-A comprehensive 2017 survey, \cite{review_of_energy_efficient_train_control}, explicitly highlights this core conflict in the literature: the trade-off between model accuracy (complex physics) and computation speed (real-time application).
-The review notes that highly theoretical models frequently fail in practice because they are simply too slow for on-board hardware to process.
+As established in Section \ref{sec:limitations}, while deterministic models and Dynamic Programming (DP) offer mathematical certainty, their exponential computational cost limits their applicability to live, dynamic networks.
+A comprehensive 2017 survey, \cite{review_of_energy_efficient_train_control}, highlights this core trade-off in the literature: the tension between model accuracy (complex physics) and computation speed (real-time application).
+The review notes that highly theoretical models frequently fail in practice because they are too slow for on-board hardware to process.

-This disconnect has resulted in what recent literature defines as the "lab-scale trap".
-A 2022 statistical analysis of over 100 top papers, \cite{hydrogen_energy_storage_statistical_analysis}, identifies that research into hybrid energy storage has effectively stalled at the laboratory scale.
-The authors note a critical lack of commercialisation, specifically citing the absence of real-world, multi-objective predictive controllers.
-To bridge this gap between theoretical physics and real-time operational capability, the literature consensus demands a shift in mindset toward heuristic and meta-heuristic solvers.
-Unlike deterministic algorithms that evaluate every single state transition in a rigid grid, heuristics utilise stochastic (randomized) search processes to intelligently explore the solution space, aggressively bypassing the "curse of dimensionality" that restricts DP models.
+A 2022 statistical analysis of over 100 top papers, \cite{hydrogen_energy_storage_statistical_analysis}, identifies that much optimisation research has effectively stalled at the laboratory scale, noting a critical lack of commercialised, real-world, multi-objective predictive controllers.
+To bridge this gap between theoretical physics and real-time operational capability, the literature points toward heuristic and meta-heuristic solvers.
+Unlike deterministic algorithms that evaluate every state transition in a rigid grid, heuristics utilise stochastic search processes to explore the solution space, mitigating the "curse of dimensionality" that restricts DP models.
+The meta-heuristic studies reviewed in this section, together with the analytical and exact methods discussed in Section \ref{sec:limitations}, are catalogued in Table \ref{tab:algorithm_evolution}.